IronLanguages/ironpython3/README.md

 Support for Android, Windows 8 Store Apps (Metro), Window Phone 8, and iOS are also planned (in roughly that order).

+## Custom DLR
+If you need to make changes to the DLR, you can point IronPython at your local DLR using `set-dlr-source`:

+    set-dlr-source ..\dlr

+(Windows)

+    ./set-dlr-source.sh ../dlr

+(Unix)

+After making DLR changes, commit them, update the version, and release an updated NuGet.
+Then, update the `DlrVersion` property in `CurrentVersion.props`.